probmods/probmods2/chapters/14-bayesian-data-analysis.md

 This can become confusing: a particular modeling assumption can be something we hypothesize that people assume about the world, or can be something that we as scientists want to assume (but don't assume that people assume).
 A pithy way of saying this is that we can make assumptions about "Bayes in the head" (Bayesian cognitive models) or about "Bayes in the notebook" (Bayesian data analysis).

-# Prologue: Of people and coins
+# Prologue: Spinning coins

+Coins, in their production, have a number of physical dimensions along which they vary.
+These idiosyncracies have no impact on the behavior of a coin when flipped.
+Flipping, it turns out, cross-cuts certain dimesions, and the probability that any modern coin in production will land on heads when flipped is roughly 0.5.

+It turns out spinning a coin is quite different.
+The heterogeneity of individual coins can be seen in their behavior when spun: The probability that any given coin will land on heads after being *spun* is not 0.5.
+The probability that a given coin will spin to heads depends is complicated ways upon the idiosynracies of that coin.
+(N.B.
+This knowledge is attributed to Persi Diaconis, who M.H.T. heard describe his experiments on coins.)

 ## People's models of coins

-Consider a cognitive model of an observer who is trying to estimate the weight of a biased coin.
+Imagine I give you a coin, and want you to estimate the probability it will spin to heads.
+Given what you know, the most reasonable prior belief is to expect *any* probability of the coin spinning to heads.
+This can be captured in a uniform prior on $$p$$, the probability that a coin when spun will land on heads: `var p = uniform(0,1)`.

+You conduct an experiment.
-She flips the coin 20 times, observes 15 heads, and updates her beliefs accordingly.
+You spin the coin 20 times.
+15 of them, they spin to heads.

+What if I paid you $10 if you could predict the next coin flip?
+What would you predict (Heads or Tails)?
+How much would you bet to take this offer?

+How much would you bet the next spin will go to heads?

 ~~~~
 var observerModel = function(){
-  var weight = uniform(0, 1)
+  var p = uniform(0, 1)
-  var coinFlipper = Binomial({n:20, p:weight})
+  var coinSpinner = Binomial({n:20, p:p})
-  observe(coinFlipper, 15)
+  observe(coinSpinner, 15)
-  return weight
+  return p
 }

 var opts = {method: "rejection", samples: 5000}